 “I would have voted, but I didn’t know I could.”
 At the American Civil Liberties Union of Indiana, we get calls like this after every election.
 It is devastating.
 My hope is that every Hoosier owns their power and exercises their right to vote.
 But you can’t use your rights, unless you know your rights.

 Voting restrictions for people who have been previously incarcerated vary from state to state, leading to confusion, mass-misinformation and misapprehension.
 The problem is broad.
 Even those working in re-entry organizations or in elected offices confess they don’t know the voting laws well enough to share accurate information.
 Election laws are governed by the individual states, and some are deeply rooted in Jim-Crow era policies.
-For example, in Vermont and Maine, individuals who are incarcerated never lose their right to vote, while in Florida and a few other states, millions have permanently lost their right to vote.
+For example, in Vermont and Maine, individuals who are incarcerated never lose their right to vote, while in other states, millions have permanently lost their right to vote.

 The restoration of the right to vote upon release back into the community, gives individuals an opportunity for reengagement and a chance to be full members of our democracy.
 It is the type of engagement we should be encouraging as a society.